jamesbwn/HocusDAO/README.md

 # HocusDAO
-This is the Hocus DAO repo on avax
+This is the Hocus DAO repo on avax!